 A fishing license is a document you must obtain to fish legally in certain areas.
 The government and fisheries management services in these areas oversee recreational and commercial fishing to regulate its impact on marine life.

-Since Riding Rock is in the San Salvador region of The Bahamas, it has unique fishing regulations and conditions.
+Since Riding Rock is in the San Salvador region of The Bahamas, it has unique fishing and deep sea fishing regulations and conditions.
 This region requires any non-Bahamian citizen to obtain a sport fishing license if they fish from a vessel not owned by a Bahamian.

 Now, you’re probably wondering how to get this document so you can head out to sea.
 There are two options: pre-register online through an official cruising permit vendor or stop by The Bahamas Customs and Immigration Port of Entry upon arriving.
 It is important to note that Customs will require you to show them proof of licensing upon arrival.